responsive-sk/mezzio-boot/docs/code-quality.md

 # Code Quality Standards

-This document outlines the code quality standards and tools used in DotKernel Light.
+This document outlines the code quality standards and tools used in Mezzio Boot.

 ## Overview

-DotKernel Light maintains the highest code quality standards using automated tools and strict configuration.
+Mezzio Boot maintains the highest code quality standards using automated tools and strict configuration.
 All code must pass maximum level static analysis and follow PSR-12 coding standards.

 ## Static Analysis